Salahaddin-Mo7h/Salahaddin-Mo7h/README.md

 <p align="center"><h3>About ME✔</h3><br>Software Developer | Mentor | Open Source Contributor | Freelancer | Lecturer | Volunteer | Session Monitor & Facilitator | Agile Trainer </p>

 <p align="left">Passionate for learning and exploring new technologies💭.
-I believe in giving my best and love what I do🤓.
+I believe in giving my best and love what I do 🤓.
 Life is too short to explore all and more I learn, the more I grow💻.
 You can checkout my Journey by visiting <a href="https://www.linkedin.com/in/salahaddin-mohammed/">here</a>!🙋‍♀️</p>

 <p align="left">Also, I'm technology enthusiastic 💖, I want to learn things quickly and dive deep inside them.
-I always believe in developing logical things which make an impact on the end-users.💖 and I like to spend my time in leveraging my skills 💪, attending various events 🗓️ & contributing in any way possible🌟.
-Additionally travelling 🧳, music 🎼, reading📖, puzzles⚡ and spicy food 😋 is what I like the most.</p>
+I always believe in developing logical things which make an impact on the end-users.💖 and I like to spend my time in leveraging my skills 💪, attending various events 🗓️ & contributing in any way possible 🌟.
+Additionally travelling 🧳, music 🎼, reading 📖, puzzles⚡ and spicy food 😋 is what I like the most.</p>

 <p align="left">I would love to connect with you, so do not hesitate to connect with me on above handles🤝.
 Feel free to reach out to me if you are interested to talk or any queries, I am always open for a conversation!😃✔